-- (iii) the Company would take no steps to hinder the transfer of the shares held by MCC to Mr. Michael H. McCain; and, - (iv) Upon completion of the Reorganization Transaction, MCC and Mr. Michael H. McCain would vote all of their shares in favour of the adoption, renewal or extension of a shareholder rights plan. - (c) a shareholder rights plan agreement between the Company and Computershare Investor Services Inc. as rights agent, dated as of July 28, 2011 which was amended and restated on December 5, 2011. - (d) an acquisition agreement between the Company and Darling International Inc. dated August 23, 2013 respecting the purchase by Darling of the rendering business operating under the "Rothsay Rendering" name, which closed on October 28, 2013.
+- (b) a shareholder rights plan agreement between the Company and Computershare Investor Services Inc. as rights agent, dated as of July 28, 2011 which was amended and restated on December 5, 2011. - (c) an acquisition agreement between the Company and Darling International Inc. dated August 23, 2013 respecting the purchase by Darling of the rendering business operating under the "Rothsay Rendering" name, which closed on October 28, 2013.